Skip to main content

 SEARCH Function

-SEARCH is a boolean predicate function evaluated in the WHERE clause.
-It takes a SEARCH DSL string that describes text‑matching rules and pushes matchable predicates to inverted indexes.
+SEARCH is a predicate function that returns a boolean value.
+It can appear as a filter condition in a WHERE clause.
+It accepts a SEARCH DSL string that describes text matching rules and pushes down matchable conditions to the inverted index for execution.

 Syntax